Commuter chaos as station evacuated

 The collapse of a disused subway led to train cancellations and delays for passengers using Wigan North Western station.

+“The safety cordon has though been reduced to allow pedestrians to walk under the railway bridge on Wallgate but delays remain for buses which have been diverted.
+Motorists are advised to continue to follow the diversions and closures.”

+As well as the Queen Street closure, vehicles are being stopped from turning right from Caroline Street on to Wallgate.

-Passengers were asked to vacate the platform this morning after part of the subway crashed down onto parked cars.
+Passengers were asked to vacate the station this morning after part of the subway crashed down onto parked cars.

 A pile of bricks could be seen underneath a railway arch and a train was stranded on the platform while Network Rail engineers assessed the situation.